Discord-Library/Discord-Rainbow-Bot/README.md

 • Run The Bot with ``start.bat`` File

 >## Configuration
-• Set Your Server Name or ID (not case sensitive)
+• Set Your Server Name or ID (case sensitive)

-• Set Your Rainbow Role Name or ID (not case sensitive)
+• Set Your Rainbow Role Name or ID (case sensitive)

 • Set The Changing Time ``in seconds`` (Default is 60s)